golang/go/gopls/doc/daemon.md

 servers and clients.

 ### Using logfiles

+The gopls daemon is started with `-logfile=auto` by default.
+To customize this, pass `-remote.logfile` to the gopls forwarder.

 By default, the gopls daemon is not started with the `-rpc.trace` flag, so its logfile will only contain actual debug logs from the gopls process.